-- Download the template or get a blank sheet of paper and grab a pen.
-If you’re using a blank paper, draw three columns, one for each core aspect (A.C.T.) of your brand’s marketing strategy.
-Add rows so you can fill in information and ideas for each segment.
+- Download the template, or get a blank sheet of paper and grab a pen.
+If you’re using a blank paper, draw three columns and label each with a corresponding letter for each core aspect of your brand’s marketing strategy.
+A for Audience.
+C for Content.
+T for Touchpoints.
+Make sure to leave enough space or rows under each column so you can fill in information and ideas for each segment.

 Although you work through this map on your own, we recommend gathering your team, along with any information you have about your audience and their behaviors, preferences, and needs to really get the most out of the exercise.
 If you have an empathy map that fleshes out pain points and challenges for the people who will use or do use your product/service, all the better.
 (If not, you can always use our empathy mapping exercise to get a jump start better understanding your audience.)